 Tips for Keeping the Yard Flea & Tick Free-

-- Clearing tall grasses and brush around homes and at the edge of lawns.
+- Clearing tall grasses and brushing around homes and at the edge of lawns.

 - Placing a 3-ft wide barrier of wood chips or gravel between lawns and wooded areas and around patios and play equipment to restrict tick migration into recreational areas.

-- Mowing the lawn frequently and keep leaves raked.
+- Mowing the lawn frequently and keeping leaves raked.

 - Keeping playground equipment, decks, and patios away from yard edges and trees and placing them in a sunny location, if possible.